 Hong Kong’s MPF system came into operation on 1 December 2000.
 The MPF scheme is designed to provide a formal, compulsory system of retirement protection by way of a privately managed contribution scheme.
 An employee is required to contribute 5% of their monthly income, and the employer must make a monthly contribution matching this amount.
-The maximum level of income for contribution purposes is HKD 30,000 per month.
+The maximum level of income for contribution purpose is HKD 30,000 per month.
 Accordingly, the maximum mandatory contribution for each of the employee and employer is HKD 1,500 per month.
 The employee’s mandatory contributions will be withheld from monthly income by the employer.

 An employee whose income is less than HKD 7,100 per month is not required to make mandatory contributions.
 However, the employer of such employee is required to contribute an amount that is equal to 5% of the employee’s monthly income.

 Exemption from joining the MPF scheme is available for some very limited categories of employees, including people from overseas who enter Hong Kong for employment for not more than 13 months or who are covered by an overseas retirement scheme.

 An employee or an employer may make voluntary contributions in addition to the mandatory contributions required.

 Business profits with a Hong Kong source derived by individuals are taxable under profits tax.
 While there is no capital gains tax in Hong Kong, gains from disposal of assets in Hong Kong may be considered as trading gains which are taxable under profits tax.
 Hong Kong sourced royalties received by resident individuals are taxable as business profits under profits tax.
 Withholding tax is applicable to royalties received by non-resident individuals if the use of the relevant intellectual property is in Hong Kong or the use is outside Hong Kong and the royalties paid can be claimed as deduction under profits tax by the payer.